 How to treat arthritis in horses?

 There is no cure for arthritis but just because it can’t be cured it doesn’t mean to say that it can’t be treated to some extent.
 As with the treatment of any illness or medical condition, the idea is to reduce the symptoms as well as, if possible, slow the onset down and arthritis is no different.

 Depending on the severity of the arthritis you may be able to treat it to some extent by increasing the amount of omega-3 in your horse’s diet but at the same time decreasing the amount of omega-6.
 This can be done quite easily by feeding more hay and grass and fewer grains, a good ratio of omega-3 to omega-6 is around 4:1 (although 3:1 and 5:1 are good too).
 The reason for this is that research has shown that this often reduces the inflammation and pain.
 If your horse’s arthritis is very bad then you may have to do this in combination with the other treatments below.

 There’s a wide range of supplements available that can ease the pain and help to support the joints, I personally use AniMed’s Pure MSM but there are plenty of other supplements such as glucosamine that also work really well.

 Your veterinarian may also suggest your horse takes a course of non-steroidal anti-inflammatory drugs (or NSAID).
-These work to reduce the inflammation, fight any infection and also help to minimize the pain.
-The problem with NSAID though is that they can only be used as a short term treatment and there are a number of side effects.
-While not every horse will suffer side effects they can range from treatable effects such as nausea, diarrhea and loss of appetite to the most serious side effects such as ulcers and problems with the liver and kidneys.
+These work to reduce the inflammation, fight any infection, and also help to minimize the pain.
+The problem with NSAIDs though is that they can only be used as a short-term treatment and there are a number of side effects.
+While not every horse will suffer side effects they can range from treatable effects such as nausea, diarrhea, and loss of appetite to the most serious side effects such as ulcers and problems with the liver and kidneys.